swift-nav/piksi_buildroot/package/libnetwork/docs/about.md

 The piksi system daemon listens for Skylark configuration and starts and stops upload and download daemons as necessary.
-The upload and download daemons run independently for improved robustness and simplicity, pulling and pushing SBP data to two Skylark-specific ZeroMQ ports that are exposed on the Linux host on are routed to the firmware: `tcp://127.0.0.1:43080` and `tcp://127.0.0.1:43081`, respectively.
+The upload and download daemons run independently for improved robustness and simplicity, pulling and pushing SBP data to two Skylark-specific ZeroMQ ports that are exposed on the Linux host are routed to the firmware: `tcp://127.0.0.1:43080` and `tcp://127.0.0.1:43081`, respectively.
 Taken together, these run with:

 ```
 mkfifo /var/run/skylark_download /var/run/skylark_upload